Dman-89/Parsers/README.md

 Output is in .csv format.
 Each script collects data according to available info on respective sites.
 So number of columns, their names differ from parser to parser.

+In most cases I used bs4 library, also used selenium and regex.